 This got me thinking – after spending two long days on Las Ramblas observing people, that “normal” had been the practice of ignoring Las Ramblas for many years.
 Quickly walking across it to get from the Barrio Raval to the Barrio Gothic.
 Telling visiting friends to ignore the chaos of the swarms of people and pick pockets.
 When the irony is that when I arrived to Barcelona, Las Ramblas was a symbol of all that I loved about living in this exciting, cosmopolitan, international melting pot of the city center.

-Late last week, I met with a friend for coffee, as we do often during the month, to catch up about business and life.
-I suggested we go to Café de l’Ópera, and when we walked in, he remembered that this was the cafe that he would go with his girlfriend and romanticise about living the rest of their lives together.
-Twenty years, and two kids later, they are still telling that story which they started over coffees on Las Ramblas all those years ago.
+Late last week, I met with a friend for coffee – as we do often during the week – to catch up about business and life.
+I suggested we go to Café de l’Ópera, and when we walked in, he remembered that this was the cafe twenty years ago that he would go with his girlfriend and romanticise about living the rest of their lives together.
+And twenty years and two kids later, they are still telling that story which they started over coffees on Las Ramblas all those years ago.